armandov91/prisma-schema-generator/README.md

 3) Merge the _main.prisma and _aurora.prisma files into the final schema.prisma file the will be used with any prisma commands

 #### Note:
-_aurora.prisma file will be generated everytime you execute the command.
+_aurora.prisma file will be generated everytime you execute the psgen command.

 Now execute prisma commands as usual: